 Post-Surgery Pain Management Singapore

 It is common to feel pain after surgery and post-surgery pain control is important to speed up the recovery process and lower the risks of developing health complications after the surgery.
 Post-surgery pain should be expected and discussed with your doctor, but can sometimes become chronic, persisting even after a few months.
-It is estimated that 1 out of 10 patients will develop chronic postsurgical pain, while 1 out of 100 patients will experience severe chronic postsurgical pain that will affect their lifestyle negatively.

 Jump to